Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Image Source: Project Central

-There are various factors that affect the selecting process for project management methodology.
+Various factors affect the selection process for project management methodology.

 To make your decision, it is important you ask the following questions :

-- Do technologies, internal infrastructure, procedures, and technologies support the particular project management methodology?
+• Do technologies, internal infrastructure, procedures, and technology support the project management methodology?

 The key factor in the selection of the right project management method is finding the right type of project or process that you need to manage.